-20 This figure is based on a single site that is located within Hart's boundary but adjoins the southern end of Riseley Village in Wokingham.
+37 This figure is based on a single site that is located within Hart's boundary but adjoins the southern end of Riseley Village in Wokingham.

-21 This figure excludes two sites in Hook that are located beyond 5km of the SPA: SHL9 (Land at Owen's Farm) and SHL130: West of Varndell Road)
+38 This figure excludes two sites in Hook that are located beyond 5km of the TBHSPA: SHL9 (Land at Owen's Farm) and SHL130: West of Varndell Road)

-A dispersal strategy has the potential opportunity to deliver 2,150 new homes.
-However, these sites are still being assessed and there will be many that will be deemed unsuitable for development; for example because of significant impacts on landscape or on the character of the settlement.
+A dispersal strategy has the potential opportunity to deliver around 2,200 new homes, However, these sites are still being assessed and there will be many that will be deemed unsuitable for development; for example because of significant impacts on landscape or on the character of the settlement.
 Density assumptions may also be revised, probably downwards, in light of the detailed assessment work.

-A dispersal strategy could therefore meet Hart's own needs, but has little potentially to contribute meaningfully to any housing market area unmet need.
+A dispersal strategy could therefore meet Hart's own needs, but has little potential to contribute meaningfully to any housing market area unmet need.
 Furthermore, the more reliance we place on this approach, the less room there is for flexibility or choice between sites.